 Pricing & Registration:

-Pricing for this two-day open house is $85, which includes four meals (lunch on Saturday through lunch on Sunday), and lodging in our cabins on Saturday night.
+Pricing for this two-day open house is $130, which includes four meals (lunch on Saturday through lunch on Sunday), and lodging on Friday and Saturday nights.
 The event will begin at 10:00am on Saturday the 21st and end after lunch on Sunday the 22nd.
-You may choose, however, to stay longer and enjoy the 200 acres we call home for a longer, personal retreat, either before or after the open house.
-If you’d like to make other arrangements, please email Jana Amsellem.
-You can also find more information on our garden hamlet and waterfront cottages here: http://highlandlakecove.com/cottages/
+If you’d like to arrive on Thursday the 19th, the cost is $175.

-For registration with arrival on Thursday or Friday, please fill out the form below:
+For registration with arrival on Thursday or Friday, please fill out the corresponding form below: